Frequently Asked Questions

 - What are the Mobile Hospital hours?

-Our mobile hospital hours are Monday, Tuesday, Wednesday and Friday from 9:00 am to 5:00 pm.
-On Thursday, we are open from 5:00 pm to 8:00 pm.
-The mobile clinic is closed on Saturday and Sunday.
+Our hours are Monday, Tuesday, Wednesday and Friday from 9:00 am to 5:00 pm.
+The clinic is closed on Thursday, Saturday and Sunday.
 We see patients by appointment only.

 - Do I need to have an appointment?